marcodpt/minirps/README.md

    - OPTIONS
    - TRACE
    - CONNECT
- - `path` is a string with the path associated with the route, `:var` is acceptable for setting path variables (ex: /api/user/:id).
+ - `path` string: the path associated with the route, `:var` is acceptable for setting path variables (ex: /api/user/:id).
- - `template` is the template path associated with this route within the `templates` folder.
+ - `template` string: the template path associated with this route within the `templates` folder.

 ### Template variables